vuejs-translations/guidelines/README.md

-# guidelines
+# Vue Community Translation Guidelines

-Guidelines and workflow information for community translation efforts.
+This is currently work in progress.
+Check back later!